MissionCriticalCloud/vagrant-cloudstack/README.md

 end
 ```

-### Firewall, Port forwarding
+### Static NAT, Firewall, Port forwarding

-You can create your firewall and port forwarding rules in the Vagrantfile.
+You can create your static nat, firewall and port forwarding rules in the Vagrantfile.
 You can use this rule to access virtual machine from an external machine.

 The rules created in Vagrantfile are removed when the virtual machine is destroyed.